-Mother Jones, still employed by the UMWA under John L. Lewis, travelled around the counties of West Virginia during this period, but remained based, towards the north of the region in Charleston on the Kanawha River.
-She despised John L. Lewis the dictatorial leader of the UMWA so there was a lot of tensions within the union.
+Mother Jones, still employed by the UMWA under John L. Lewis, travelled around the counties of West Virginia during this period but remained based, towards the north of the region in Charleston on the Kanawha River.
+She despised John L. Lewis the dictatorial leader of the UMWA so there was a lot of tension within the union.

 Miners throughout West Virginia were incensed, thousands of armed miners gathered in Marmet, just south of Charleston in Kanawha County and decided to march on Mingo County and release their colleagues who had been jailed there.
 To get there, they would have to go through Logan County where Sherriff Chafin ruled with the aid of well-armed militias, hired guards and Baldwin Felts operatives.

-The leadership of the UMWA were warned from Washington that they would be arrested for treason if the march went ahead.
-The largest battle fought on American soil to this day, since the conclusion of the American Civil War thus began on Blair Mountain and Crooked Creek Gap in Logan County.
+The leadership of the UMWA were warned by Washington that they would be arrested for treason if the march went ahead.
+Led by former Cabin Creek miner, Bill Blizzard, the largest battle fought on American soil to this day, since the conclusion of the American Civil War thus began on Blair Mountain and Crooked Creek Gap in Logan County.
 It raged up and down the mountain for three days in late August, early September involving thousands of miners wearing red neck scarves (Rednecks) and the miners gave as good as they got.
 At one point the miners were bombed from a plane.

-The end result was a defeat for the UMWA, the union in West Virginia was smashed, it was broke, although the union had made a historic and powerful challenge to the corporate power of the mining industry.
-Yet, when the hundreds of miners were subsequently arrested and hauled before the courts, it added to the sense of defeat.
+The end result was a defeat for the UMWA, the union in West Virginia was smashed, it was broke, although the union had made a historic and yet it had presented a powerful and historic challenge to the corporate power of the mining industry.
+Although, when hundreds of miners were subsequently arrested, over a thousand indictments were issued and many miners were hauled before the courts, it added to the sense of defeat.

 Mother Jones was blamed by some miners for the defeat, as on August 24th, she attempted to dupe them by means of a non-existent telegram from President Harding advising them to go home from which she apparently quoted extracts.
 When challenged, she was unable to produce the actual telegram.
 However, she had pre-empted the President as that is exactly what he said in his proclamation just a week later.

-In the present day there has been an Appalachian wide campaign to prevent Blair Mountain being destroyed by mountain top removal coal mining.
-This campaign included re-enactment marches, along the original miners citizen army route to the mountain in 1999 and 2011.
-Several campaigning groups including the Sierra Club and the Friends of Blair Mountain are seeking to have the mountain relisted on the National Register of Historic Places and as a historic battle site, which should be preserved and protected forever, as testament to the brave miners, who simply fought for justice.
+In the present day, there has been an Appalachian wide campaign to prevent Blair Mountain from being destroyed by mountain top removal coal mining.
+This campaign included re-enactment marches, along the original miners’ citizen army route to the mountain in 1999 and 2011.
+Several campaigning groups including the Sierra Club and the Friends of Blair Mountain under the leadership of Charles Keeney have succeeded in having the mountain relisted on the National Register of Historic Places and as a historic battle site, which should be preserved and protected forever, as a testament to the brave miners, who simply fought for justice.